Murwillumbah railway line: History

+This was later extended south to Grafton, although it was not until 1932 that the line was fully connected to Sydney.

+As early as 1889, feasibility talks took place about extending the line north from Murwillumbah into Queensland, discussions that continue to the present day.
+However, in 1930, the line became a branch line when the North Coast Line was extended from Kyogle to South Brisbane.

 Services

 The North Coast Mail was the premier train between Murwillumbah and Sydney after the North Coast line was completed in the 1930s.

 Additional local trains plied the tracks between Casino and Murwillumbah, connecting with other services such as the Brisbane Express and Brisbane Limited.
 The 3 km extension from Murwillumbah station to Condong was for sugar mill traffic.
 620/720 class railcars also worked this line (set 638/738, which was specially modified, and also hauled a small van).
 The line to Condong Sugar Mill used to run over a section of the old Pacific Highway (now Tweed Valley Way) - when cane trains would unload, they blocked north and southbound traffic, disgruntling some impatient motorists.
 The level crossing was removed following the closure of the old sugar mill and subsequently, the trains did not travel any further than Murwillumbah station from 1975 onwards.

 From 1973, the Gold Coast Motorail provided passenger and car transport between Sydney and Murwillumbah, along with the introduction of the North Coast Overnight Express in 1978 to meet increasing popular demand.

 In February 1990, the Gold Coast Motorail and North Coast Overnight Express were replaced by an unnamed CountryLink XPT that ran primarily as a night service to the region, severely reducing its own capability of serving the communities that the line ran through.
 The replacement of these two services reduced total seating capacity from 1,600 to only 434 - resulting in a drop of patronage.

 In September 1997, FreightCorp contracted out of the operation of freight trains on the line to Northern Rivers Railroad.
 These services ceased in 2002.
 Freight traffic primarily consisted of bananas and flyash from Wyee.
 In May 1999, a tourist service called Ritz Rail was introduced.
 This train was stationed at Murwillumbah and was ordered off the Murwillumbah line in 2002 by the NSW Government, eliminating any tourist service on the line.

 In April 2004, the NSW Government closed the railway line after advising that it was unprofitable to continue providing services to Murwillumbah particularly due to lack of full fare patronage.
 On 15 May 2004, the last XPT train left Murwillumbah station, putting an end to 110 years of rail transport in the region.

-As of 2021 the line remains closed and disused, with the exception of a solar powered 660/720 series railmotor which operates a shuttle tourist service on the line in Byron Bay.